powmedia/backbone-forms/README.md

 ============

 - List editor only displays Object and NestedModels properly in sub-editor
-- List editor with listType NestedModel doesn't update after edit/add and doesn't run validation
+- List editor with listType NestedModel doesn't run validation

 Contributors
 ============